Jo Allen BSc MBACP (Accred) Integrative Counsellor & Psychotherapist

 If you have any queries about counselling in general, or require further information about my practise, please do not hesitate to contact me.

-My practise has free off road parking and is on bus routes from Derby and Nottingham.
+My practise has free off and on road parking and is on bus routes from Derby and Nottingham.
 I have good transport links for M1, A52, and A50.

 I believe that change is often what motivates us to access therapy.
-We either want to make changes to our thoughts, feelings and behaviours; or have had change thrust upon us and are struggling to adapt to our new situation.
+We may want to change our quality of life, or one aspect of it, which could mean addressing our thoughts, feelings and behaviours; or have had change thrust upon us and are struggling to adapt to our new situation, (e.g. a bereavement or relationship breakdown) .
 We tend to form patterns of behaviour during our lifetimes that can be useful initially, but may no longer serve us as time goes on.
 Identifying and understanding those patterns helps us to change them.

 Sometimes, people come to therapy not quite knowing what has brought them, but perhaps feeling that they would like someone to talk things through with.
 This may require us to explore past and present experiences to build a picture of what might be going on.

-My area of interest is working with the impact of Chronic Fatigue Syndrome (CFS/ME) and/or Fibromyalgia.
+My area of interest is working with the impact of Chronic Fatigue Syndrome (CFS/ME), Fibromyalgia and other chronic illnesses.
 I work holistically with the physical and emotional impact of these conditions and aid clients to adjust to life after being diagnosed.

 Please visit my website for further information.
 I also have a video of my practise room on my Facebook and Twitter pages (see Contact details).